VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Methodology

 In this work, we aim to infer interpretable intrinsic dynamics from a series of visual observations.
 Formally, given multi-view video observations $V = \{V_1, V_2, ..., V_N\}$ of moving objects along with corresponding camera extrinsic and intrinsic parameters, the goal is to infer the discrete constitutive law expressions and optimize the continuous material parameters in a unified manner.
 To this end, we propose {\em VisionLaw}, a novel bilevel optimization framework:

-where, $\mathcal{R}$ is a differentiable renderer defined by Eq.~\ref{eq:render}.
+where $\mathcal{R}$ is a differentiable renderer defined by Eq.~\ref{eq:render}.
 The constitutive law $\varphi$ consists of an elastic law $\varphi_E$ and a plastic law $\varphi_P$. $\Theta$ defines the continuous parameter space for inner-level optimization $\theta \in \Theta$. $h(\cdot) \leq 0$ refers to the validity of the simulation (e.g. whether a constitutive law $\varphi$ is simulatable).
 The material parameter $\theta$ includes the elastic parameters $\theta_E$ and the plastic parameters $\theta_P$.
-For the upper level, based on feedback from the lower-level, LLMs is employed to generate and refine discrete constitutive expressions $(\varphi,\Theta)$.
+For the upper level, based on evaluation and feedback from the lower level, LLMs are employed to generate and refine constitutive law expressions $(\varphi,\Theta)$.
 At the lower level, given the output $(\varphi,\Theta)$ from the upper level, the optimal continuous material parameters $\theta^*$ are estimated under visual observation supervision, using differentiable rendering and simulation.
-Meanwhile, evaluation and feedback are generated during this process to guide the upper-level evolution.
-The pipeline of the proposed {\em VisionLaw} is illustrated in Fig.\ref{pipeline}.
+During this process, evaluation and feedback are provided.
+The pipeline of the proposed {\em VisionLaw} is illustrated in Fig.~\ref{pipeline}.